lnis-uofu/OpenFPGA/docs/source/manual/file_formats/fabric_bitstream.rst

 This file format is designed to be directly loaded to an FPGA fabric.
 It does not include any comments but only bitstream.

-The information depends on the type of configuration procotol.
+The information depends on the type of configuration protocol.

 .. option:: vanilla